wslominska/API-Service/API-Service.md

 Asynchronous Server App Boilerplate (ASAB) is a microservice platform for Python 3.7+ and asyncio that aims to minimize the amount of code that needs to be written when building a microservice or an application server.
 It provides various features for building microservices, such as a message bus, a scheduler, and an API service.
 This documentation focuses on the API service module of ASAB.

 ## ASAB API Service
 The ASAB API service is a module that provides a web interface for accessing and interacting with other microservices in an ASAB-based application.
 It allows developers to easily create HTTP endpoints that can be accessed by clients over the internet.
+Simply put, the interface provided by the API Service allows clients to interact with the application over the internet using HTTP endpoints.

 ### Installation

-To use the ASAB API service module, you must first install the ASAB library.
-You can install it using pip:
+To use the ASAB API Service module, you must first install the ASAB library.
+You can install it using pip by running the following command:

 ```
 $ pip install asab
 ```
+This will download and install the necessary dependencies and modules required to use the ASAB API service.
+Once the installation is complete, you can then import the ASAB library into your project and start creating HTTP endpoints using the API Service module.

 ### Usage